Over 30 years of sleep research shows just how important it is for our:

-It may not be something that you can improve overnight, but making sleep a priority and actively making changes that will improve it could make all the difference to many aspects of your everyday life.
+It may not be something that you can improve overnight.
+But making sleep a priority and actively making changes that will improve it could make all the difference to every aspects of your life.

 Go for 8 hours night.
-I know most people aren’t getting this, but at the very least following these tips will improve the quality of the sleep you do get, and may help you sleep for longer too.
+I know most people aren’t getting this, but at the very least following these tips will improve the quality of the sleep you do get.
+They may even help you sleep for longer too.

 9 Top Tips For A Better Night’s Sleep

 - Create a bedtime routine.
 This was the number one tip of neuroscientist and sleep specialist Matthew Walker, author of ‘Why We Sleep’.
-Turn of the screens, turn down the lights, clear the decks and get things prepared for the next day.
-Then have a warm bath or shower and relax, maybe read a book (this is a great way to de-stress your body).
+Turn off the screens, turn down the lights, clear the decks and get things prepared for the next day.
+Then have a warm bath or shower and relax; maybe read a book (this is a great way to de-stress your body).
 Take a good hour to wind down and help your body to know it’s time to head to the land of Nod.
-This one tip could be the ultimate secret to a better night’s sleep
+This one tip could be the ultimate secret to a better night’s sleep.

 - Go to bed and wake up at the same time every day.
 Your body will get used to the rhythm and it plays nicely into the hands of the cyclical nature of our bodies and of sleep.

 - Avoid caffeine after midday.
-We are all different in how we process caffeine but this is a good rule of thumb.
+We are all different in how we process caffeine but a midday cut-off is a good rule of thumb.
 Even decaf contains some caffeine, and our bodies need to process and get rid of it for our ‘falling asleep’ mechanism to work well.
-It can 8 hours for a coffee to get out of our systems.
+It can take 8 hours for a coffee to get out of our systems.